cse-chalmers-gu-python/chalmers-advanced-python/labs/lab3/README.md

 ### Render dynamic content

 The form `find_route.html` does not find any routes yet.
-You can submit queries, but when you press "Search", the form just becomes empty without any result being produced.
+You can submit queries, but when you press "Search", the form just becomes empty without showing any result.

 So now we want to add some basic functionality that actually shows the shortest path.
 The following things are needed:

-- a "utility" function that actually calculates the shortest path (from Lab 2)
+1. a "utility" function that actually calculates the shortest path (from Lab 2)
-- an extended `find_route()` function in `tram/views.py` (to be copied from [`files/views.py`](./files/views.py))
+2. an extended `find_route()` function in `tram/views.py` (to be copied from [`files/views.py`](./files/views.py))
-- a template that shows the route that is found (already copied above)
+3. a template that `show_route.html` shows the route that is found (already copied above)

 #### Add utility functions